 Keeping tabs on income, expenses, savings and investments is one smart financial strategy.
 With so much to track when it comes to personal finances, novel budgeting tools could help users to develop smarter financial habits and trim back on unnecessary spending.

-SoFi Money, for example, is a cash management account that charges no account fees to save, spend, and earn cash back.
+Opening an online bank account with SoFi lets you save, spend, and earn 1.5% APY.
 Members also get access to complimentary benefits, like spending reports and financial planning.

 Curious about keeping tabs on your income and expenses?
-Organize finances and save for financial goals with SoFi Money.
+Organize finances and save for financial goals with SoFi Checking and Savings.

 †Checking Your Rates: To check the rates and terms you may qualify for, SoFi conducts a soft credit pull that will not affect your credit score.
-A hard credit pull, which may impact your credit score, is required if you apply for a SoFi product after being pre-qualified.
+However, if you choose a product and continue your application, we will request your full credit report from one or more consumer reporting agencies, which is considered a hard credit pull and may affect your credit.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 The umbrella term “SoFi Invest” refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.